Peritoneal Mesothelioma Life Expectancy

 • Immunotherapy: Immunotherapy drugs boost the immune system’s response to destroy cancer cells.
 Patients treated with the immunotherapy drug Keytruda® (pembrolizumab) and chemotherapy lived for nearly 21 months on average, as noted by a 2023 study published in JAMA Network Open.

 • Clinical trials: These studies test new therapies and treatment combinations that may improve peritoneal mesothelioma cancer survival rates and life expectancies.
-For example, the ICARuS II trial is looking to see if patients who receive cytoreduction with HIPEC and then additional chemotherapy will see an increase in survival.
+For example, the ICARuS II trial is looking to see if patients who receive cytoreduction with HIPEC and then additional chemotherapy will increase survival.

 Your cancer care team can work with you to determine the best treatment approach for your case.